Individual Taxpayer Support

 What does it cost to apply?

-If you are applying for a need-based scholarship you must apply through TADS.com and there is a $34 application fee.
+If you are applying for a need-based scholarship you must apply through TADS.com and there is an application fee.
 If you are unable to afford the application fee, please call the JTO.

 Should your child receive recommended funds, you will still need to apply by using the simple application located on the JTO website.
 There is not a cost to apply for recommended funds.
 The law requires that an application is submitted for any scholarship award.